learn-co-curriculum/dsc-stats-with-functions-lab/README.md

 # Implementing Statistics with Functions - Lab

 ## Introduction
 In this lab you'll dive deep into calculating the measures of central tendency and dispersion introduced in previous lessons.
-You will code the formulas for these functions in Python which will require you to use the programming skills that you have gained in the other lessons of this section.
+You will code the formulas for these functions in Python which will require you to use the programming skills that you have gained.
 Let's get started!

+**Don't worry if you find this lab hard. code fluency requires a lot of practice, and you'll get the opportunity to do that later on.
+This lab is here to provide an additional opportunity to practice, but don't worry if you can't complete all the exercises.**

 ## Objectives